redhat-openstack/website/source/install/adding-a-compute-node.html.md

 # Adding a compute node

-Expanding your single-node OpenStack cloud to include a second compute node requires a second network adapter.
-In order for your pair of nodes to share the same private network, replace the `lo` interface used for the private network with a real NIC.
+Expanding your single-node OpenStack cloud to include a second compute node requires a second network adapter, if you want to separate the Neutron tenant network traffic.

 ### Edit the answer file